KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 ## SQL database definition {#sec:sql-def}
 This is the part of this article that assumes some prior knowledge of relational databases, as concepts such as tables and foreign keys will not be explained in detail.
-To model the data Sec. @sec:usage, a typical SQL database will need four tables: two tables to represent the base entities _Person_ and _Movie_, as well as two association tables to model the _ActedIn_ and _DirectedBy_ relationships between these.
+To model the data Sec. \ref{sec:usage}, a typical SQL database will need four tables: two tables to represent the base entities _Person_ and _Movie_, as well as two association tables to model the _ActedIn_ and _DirectedBy_ relationships between these.
 The reason that the two association tables are